-0619 INTRODUCTION TO NETWORKS Pre-requisite: 89 or higher in IT Essentials
+0619 INTRODUCTION TO NETWORKS H Prerequisite: 85 or higher in IT Essentials

 Begin preparing for a networking career with this introduction to how networks operate, including learning the architecture, structure and functions needed to support the operations and priorities of Fortune 500 companies and small innovative retailers.
 Students will configure a simple LAN/other network.